sebastianalgharaballi/sebastianalgharaballi.github.io/README.md

 ### About Me

-Thanks for clarifying.
-Here's your original narrative, preserved in tone and voice, but updated to reflect your completed degree and current professional status:

----

 At heart, I've always been a creative storyteller.
 As a child, I eagerly anticipated writing hour in class, valuing it as a time to explore my imagination and express myself without social fears.
 Simultaneously, my love for sports blossomed.
 At age 8, I became captivated by basketball, drawn to its emphasis on **precision** and **decision-making**.
 I marveled at the practice required for shooting accuracy and was fascinated by the **strategic** aspects of coaching and team management.
 Technology was another childhood passion.
 Though often denied the latest gadgets, I always researched how devices worked, viewing them as tools to enhance lives.
 These early interests would all converge later in unexpected ways.

 Entering college at UC San Diego, I initially chose English as my "safe" major.
 However, I quickly realized this path didn't encompass all my passions and career goals.
 Feeling lost, I then discovered **Cognitive Science** and **Data Science**—fields that perfectly aligned with my diverse interests.
 Here, I could explore the cognition behind decision-making, learn about life-changing technologies like **machine learning and AI**, and apply these tools to projects tailored to **my passions**.
 Importantly, I could continue to express my **creativity** through data visualization and analytical writing.